pbazard/tutorials/C.md

 * [Resources](#resources)

 ## Introduction

+*No website is as good as a good book.
+And no good book is as good as a disassembly output*.

 This tutorial is intended for people who have a background in programming.
 Rather than developing a simple Hello world program and add complexity, we prefer to present how to create real complex program from the start.
 Therefore, you need to have some basic knowledge of how a language works and how you run it.

 ## Programming in C

+### The basics of a C program
-Pogramming in C necessitates to create source code files with the extension `*.c` and, optinally, `*.h` header files.
+Programming in C necessitates to create source code files with the extension `*.c` and, optionally, `*.h` header files.

+Once these files are created, we need to create an executable, like `exe` file on Windows.

-Before executing a program in C we have to follow 3 mandatory steps:
+For this, a program in C we have to follow 3 mandatory steps:
 * preprocessing
 * compiling
 * linking

 ### Preprocessing
-In this phase, the
+In this phase, the all the `#include`, `#define`,... statements are replaced by their implementation.

 ### Compiling
+This is where the compiler like `gcc` or `clang` comes into play.
+A file with extension `*.obj` is/are created.

 ### Linking
+This phase is done by another program, the linker.
+It links your program with external libraries.

 ## Data types